-My underlying theme has always been centered around the thought of how time affects every single living thing.
-Throughout the course of my art career, time has manifested itself through imagery and paintings of wheels (what goes around comes around/circle of life, cogs, and inner workings of a clock), nature (how the light of the day might hit a certain branch and cast a deep shadow on the forest floor or how starlings turn and flip in time with one another to create murmurations), women (how deep-rooted history effects and influences our youth), and architecture (the time-lapse and encapsulation of art and design).
+My underlying theme has consistently centered around the idea of how ‘time’ affects all things.
+Throughout the course of my art career, time has manifested itself through imagery and paintings of wheels/bikes (what goes around comes around/circle of life, cogs, and inner workings of a clock), nature (the observation of wild, untrammeled growth upon the land, how the light of the day may hit a certain branch and cast a deep shadow on the forest floor, or how birds turn and flip in time with one another to create murmurations), women (how deep-rooted history effects and influences our youth), and architecture (the time-lapse and encapsulation of art and design).

 Regardless of how it has revealed itself, the theme of time has been a consistent thread within my art practice for over 25 years.
 Currently, I am observing nature through the exploration of mixed media pieces while abstracting forms and overlapping realistic imagery of birds and flora in their ever-changing but natural world.
 I began this new “Avant Garden” series during the global pandemic as my back yard and nature became magnified to me more than ever before.